learn-co-students/module-3-code-challenge-round-3-seattle-web-career-031119-code-challenge-1557162163/README.md

 - When the page loads, a user should be able to see all of the already existing comments on the page.

 - A user should be able to fill out the comment field, submit the form, and see their new comment on the page as a list item.
   - **🗝MAJOR KEY ALERT🔑** `json-server` does not have any validations.
-If you accidentally create blank or invalid comments, feel free to copy/paste the valid comments found in `db-backup.json` if you need to reset your seed data.
+In case you accidentally create `undefined`, invalid, or empty comments, you can copy the contents of `db-backup.json` into your `db.json` so you can start with valid seed data.
   - Each comment should have a delete button.
 Sample markup for a comment might look like this:

 ```html